Fujifilm X-Pro2 vs Leica Q Typ 116

-The Fujifilm X-Pro2 and the Leica Q (Typ 116) are two enthusiast cameras that were announced, respectively, in January 2016 and June 2015.
+The Fujifilm X-Pro2 and the Leica Q (Typ 116) are two enthusiast cameras that were officially introduced, respectively, in January 2016 and June 2015.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
-The cameras are based on an APS-C (X-Pro2) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The cameras are based on an APS-C (X-Pro2) and a full frame (Q Typ 116) sensor.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (11 percent) than the Fujifilm X-Pro2.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the X-Pro2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-Pro2 and their specifications in the Fujinon X Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Leica Q Typ 116||130 mm||80 mm||93 mm||640 g||300||n||Jun 2015||4,249||ebay.com|